Blog

 What Is Tadalafil Used for?

-Tadalafil belongs to a category of prescription medications known as phosphodiesterase type 5 (PDE5) inhibitors.
+Tadalafil belongs to a category of prescription medications known as phosphodiesterase 5 (PDE5) inhibitors.

-This particular version was approved in 2003 by the FDA (U.S. Food and Drug Administration).
-But the PDE5-inhibiting medications have been commercially available since 1998, following the introduction of sildenafil (the active ingredient in Viagra®).
+The FDA (U.S. Food and Drug Administration) approved this medication in 2003.
+However, PDE5 inhibitors have been commercially available since 1998, following the introduction of sildenafil (the active ingredient in Viagra®).

-PDE5 inhibitors block the PDE5 enzyme, which results in relaxed smooth muscle in the blood vessels.
-This makes for healthier blood flow in multiple circulatory scenarios, which we’ll look at in more detail.
+PDE5 inhibitors block the PDE5 enzyme, which results in relaxed, smooth muscle in the blood vessels.
+This improves blood flow throughout the body, including to the penis.

-Since PDE5 inhibitors help relax the smooth muscle cells in the arteries that supply the penis, they can encourage more blood to flow to the penis.
-This makes erections possible for guys who struggle to get or maintain an erection without treatment for erectile dysfunction.
+Since PDE5 inhibitors help relax the smooth muscle cells in the arteries that supply the penis, they can encourage more blood to flow to the erectile tissues.
+This makes erections possible for guys who experience difficulty getting or maintaining an erection.

 BPH is a complicated term for an enlarged prostate — a condition common among aging men.
 Untreated benign prostatic hyperplasia symptoms could lead to bladder or kidney problems down the road.